mshrwtnb/ALRT/README.md

 <img src="https://raw.githubusercontent.com/wiki/mshrwtnb/ALRT/logobanner.png">
 An easier constructor for UIAlertController.
-Present from anywhere.
+Present an alert from anywhere.

 ***Less Hustle, More Clarity***